Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | X Flex |

 You can see unsettled transactions by logging into your Authorize.net account and clicking on Unsettled Transactions in the left-hand sidebar.

 Unsettled Transactions cannot be partially refunded, they can only be voided so they don’t settle.
-If you wish to make a partial refund, you’ll need to wait until the next day when the transaction has settled.
+If you wish to make a partial refund, then you’ll need to wait until the next day when the transaction has settled.
 You can check if a transaction is unsettled in your Authorize.net account in the Unsettled Transactions section.